Diary of Second Lieutenant Harold Gordon Cornell- 1916-1917- Part 4

 bruised him somewhat though he

 broke my fall.
-I fell all right
+I felt all right

 for about an hour.
 Have been off

-colour all today, head aches & stomach
+colour all today, headaches & stomach

 trouble & have done nothing.
 This evening

-about 6.30, was called out for [[?]]
-Signal
+about 6.30, was called out for Gnl Signal

-& [[?]] work.
+& Panneau work.

 Thursday April 19th 45th Sqdn is replacing

-[[?]] [[?]], Vickers & [[?]] machines, by
+de Havelon's, Vickers & Farman machines, by

-[[?]] [[?]], & Bristols.
+Avros, Sopwiths, & Bristols.
 Nothing

 of importance last two days.
 Picked

-up message from torpedo vessel yesterday.
+up message from torpedoed vessel yesterday.

 S.O.S.
-R.H. [[?]] [[?]] [[?]]
+R.H.
+"Submarined off Jutland."
 Still

 remain rather off colour, but have not

-stopped work,^ up for early flying today, but
+stopped work;^ up for early flying today, but

 no flying took place.